karlch/vimiv/contributing.md

 ### Reporting bugs
 If possible, please reproduce the bug running with --debug and include the content of the created logfile in ~/.vimiv/vimiv.log.

+Vimiv tries to maintain backward compatibility with the latest Ubuntu LTS version.
+Supporting older systems is not planned and things will almost certainly break on them.